legendschwab/cmor438individual/Supervised Machine Learning/6. Decision Trees / Regression Trees/8. Ensemble Methods/README.md

 - $$Var(\text{parent})$$ is the variance of the output values in the parent node.
 - $$Var(\text{child}_i)$$ is the variance of the output values in the $$i$$-th child node.
 - $$w_i$$ is the weight of each child node, given by the proportion of samples in that child.

+We get to a leaf node once we've reached a maximum depth to the tree, the minimum number of samples per node is reached, or when variance reduction is within a negligible threshold.
+Note that maximum depth and minimum number of samples are parameters that can be fine tuned using validation.

 Once we've trained our model, we can make a prediction using our testing data.
 To make a prediction, we follow the path of parent and child nodes, splitting the data based on the conditions, until we reach a leaf node.
 Then, to make the prediction, we take the **average** of the output values of the training data points that belong to that node.